-At this time, about four years before his death and sixteen years following on from the Good Friday agreement of 1997, McGuinness was undoubtedly at the other end of a thousand-mile road from his terror-inducing, violence-inciting former self.
+At this time, about four years before his death and fifteen years in from the Good Friday agreement of 1998, McGuinness was undoubtedly at the other end of a thousand-mile road from his terror-inducing, violence-inciting former self.
 An integral agent in the Good Friday talks, McGuinness went on to become Northern Ireland’s deputy first minister between 2007 and 2017, forming an unlikely friendship with his former adversary, Ian Paisley.
 In this speech, McGuinness responds to his often cynical political rhetoric of the past with a bluntly truthful message: “there can be no greater tragedy in life than parents having to bury their child”.
 A gentle stroke of human empathy and courage now stood where once a violent affinity for the republican cause had existed.

 Of course, it is not necessarily true that to be politically devoted you must also be violent and detached from the human consequences of violent actions.
 Nor is it true that Martin Guinness is now regarded universally as a hero of peace.
 It is somewhat important that he isn’t.
 Outside the Tim Parry and Jonathon Ball centre for peace during McGuinness’s speech, picketers carried signs denouncing his violence of the past and reiterating the imposing stain of the IRA’s troubled history upon his reputation.
 He remains a contentious figure both inside and outside Northern Ireland, albeit now a pacific one.